0xPARC/0xparc-intro-book/src/fhe3.typ

 + Use some technique to "reset" the error and start anew, as if with a freshly encrypted ciphertext.
 This approach is called _bootstrapping_ and it incurs some hefty computational costs.
-  But for large circuits, it's the only viable option.
+  But for large circuits, it is the only viable option.
 Bootstrapping is beyond the scope of this book.